My Learning Log: Building Discipline One Choice at a Time

 6. Ask Before Eating

-Before I reach for food, I ask: “Am I hungry—or just bored, stressed, or thirsty?”
-Most of the time, it’s not hunger.
-Sometimes I just need a glass of water or to take a break rather than another snack.
+Before I reach for a snack, I ask: “Am I hungry, or just bored, stressed, or thirsty?”
+Most of the time, I just need a glass of water.

 7. Protein First

-Chicken is my default protein.
-It fills me up and keeps meals simple.
 Protein is the anchor of every plate.
+Chicken is my default because it fills me up and keeps meals simple.

 8. Load Up on Fruits & Vegetables

 It’s nearly impossible to overeat fruits and vegetables.
-Even just aiming for one fruit a day has already increased my energy levels.
+Even just aiming for one fruit a day noticeably improved my energy levels.

 9. Condiment Control